St Saviour, Jersey

-St Saviour (Jèrriais: St Saûveur; Saint-Sauveur) is a parish of Jersey in the Channel Islands.
+St Saviour (Jèrriais: Saint Saûveux; Saint-Sauveur) is a parish of Jersey in the Channel Islands.
 It is located directly east of St Helier.
-It has a population of 13,580.
-It has a land surface area of 3.6 square miles (9.3 km2) and has a very small coastline at Le Dicq.
+It has a population of 13,904.
+It has a land surface area of 3.6 sqmi and has a very small coastline at Le Dicq.

 The parish is quite urbanised, hosting the suburbs and exurbs for the town of St Helier.
 The most notable settlement is located around the Five Oaks area in the centre of the parish and Georgetown in the South.
 The village of Maufant is located on the boundary with St Martin.

 History

+St Saviour is believed to be one of the oldest parishes in Jersey, dating back to around 475AD.

 The parish's name derives from Jesus Christ as the Redeemer (Sanctus Salvator).
 The parish church's full dedication is to St Saviour of the Thorn.

 The parish crest displays a thorn with three nails, to represent the Saviour's suffering.